Ra9huvansh/Buy-Me-A-Coffee-W3V1/README.md

     - Buy Coffee
         - Button to but coffee
         - Call a function on a smart contract
-        - Have a test function that we can call?
+        - Have a test blockchain that we can call?
     - Get Balance
     - Withdraw